rajesh-lab/symile/README.md

 <a name="questions"></a>
 ## Questions?
-For questions related to the paper, please post on alphaXiv (TODO link) for a prompt from the authors.
+For questions related to the paper, please post on alphaXiv (TODO link) for a prompt response from the authors.
 For questions related to the code, please open an issue in this repo or email Adriel Saporta (adriel@nyu.edu).

 <a name="license"></a>
 ## License